marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 Don't worry if there are errors like "Cannot find the object dim.Employee" or "Cannot drop the schema 'Audit'".
 The script was meant to be run multiple times, so there is code that drops existing objects then re-creates them.
 This is not a concern.

 If you'd like to pause at this point to confirm the database objects have been created, open up SQL Server Management Studio, Azure Data Studio or the client of your choice and connect to the source and target databases.

+I'm using the SQLTools Visual Studio Code Add-in.
+Click on the database icon on the lefthand column of the window.

 ![Confirm Database Object Creation](./graphics/0080_ConfirmDatabaseObjectCreation.png)